Quantumly controlled measurement, Hermitian conjugation and normalization in matrix-manipulation algorithms: Introduction

-Of course, both above extensions require modifications of the algorithms proposed in \cite{ZQKW_2024,ZBQKW_arXive2024}.
-Below we present the detailed analysis of the appropriate modifications introduced into the multiplication algorithm (see appendix in \cite{ZBQKW_arXive2024}) and demonstrate manipulations with the input matrices involving Hermitian conjugation.
-Similar modifications caused by the above extensions can be implemented in other algorithms such as addition, determinant calculation, matrix inversion, linear system solving.
-Such modifications will be considered in a different paper.
+Of course, the QCM and both above extensions require modifications of the mentioned algorithms, in particular, the algorithms proposed in \cite{ZQKW_2024,ZBQKW_arXive2024}.
+Below we present the detailed analysis of the appropriate modifications introduced into the multiplication algorithm (see appendix in \cite{ZBQKW_arXive2024}) and demonstrate manipulations with the input matrices involving Hermitian conjugation. { Of course, similar modifications can be implemented in other matrix-manipulation algorithms such as inner product, addition, determinant calculation, matrix inversion, linear system solving.} All quantum circuits associated with QCM and two above extensions, as well as the circuit for modified multiplication algorithm, are included.

 The paper is organized as follows.
-In Sec.\ref{Section:extension} we introduced two pointed above extensions to the algorithms based on the matrix encoding into a pure state.
-In Sec.\ref{Section:mult}, we implement these extensions into the matrix multiplication algorithm, demonstrate possibility of manipulating input matrices using subroutine of Hermitian conjugation and show how to measure the output normalization constant that is loosed because of the controlled measurement \cite{FZQW_arxive2025} of the ancilla state at the last stage of the algorithm.
-Conclusions are given inSec.\ref{Section:conclusions}.
+The QCM is proposed in Sec.\ref{Section:CMA} with all necessary details.
+In Sec.\ref{Section:applications}, we consider applications of QCM to algorithms of matrix manipulations.
+Then, in Sec.\ref{Section:extension}, we introduced two pointed above extensions to the matrix-manipulation algorithms.
+In Sec.\ref{Section:mult}, we implement the QCM together with two above extensions into the matrix multiplication algorithm. { In the same section,} we demonstrate possibility of manipulating the input matrices using subroutine of Hermitian conjugation and show how to measure the output normalization constant that is lost because of the QCM of the ancilla state at the last step of the algorithm.
+Conclusions are given in Sec.\ref{Section:conclusions}. { The particular example of matrix multiplication is considered in the Appendix, Sec.\ref{Section:Appendix}.}